 Also known as meth, ice, crank, and crystal meth, methamphetamine is a central nervous system stimulant that was first developed in 1919.
 Meth was initially used as a substitute for a drug called ephedrine, a prescription medication used to treat the symptoms of low blood pressure while under anesthesia.
 However, medical use of meth has been significantly reduced due to its high potential for misuse and addiction.
 Today, crystal meth is a street drug that’s commonly abused for the increased energy, euphoria, and confidence it produces.
-As with other CNS stimulants, long-term meth abuse can lead to addiction.
 A person attempting to quit meth may struggle with uncomfortable withdrawal symptoms that can curb their desire to recover.
-Fortunately, our methamphetamine detox in Texas can help.
+Fortunately, our Texas meth rehab center is here to help.

 How to Detox Your Body From Meth

 For most individuals with severe drug addiction, medical detox is the first step in their addiction treatment plans.
 A medically assisted detox is a form of treatment in which patients are slowly weaned off of drugs or alcohol.
 Our drug rehab in Texas offers a medical crystal methamphetamine detox that is led by medical staff who oversee the health and safety of our patients.
 During detox, medication may be administered to patients who are experiencing highly uncomfortable or painful withdrawal symptoms.
 The meth detox at Banyan Treatment Centers Texas also provides round-the-clock care as well as a safe and clean environment where patients can cope with the rougher stages of recovery.

 The most dangerous aspect of a methamphetamine detox is usually the withdrawal symptoms that patients experience.